aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-properties/_index.md

 {{% alert color="primary" %}}

-Please note that you cannot set values against the **Application** and **Producer** fields, because Aspose Ltd. and Aspose.Slides for Java x.x.x will be displayed against these fields.
+Please note that you cannot set values against the **Application** and **Producer** fields, because Aspose Ltd. and Aspose.Slides for PHP via Java x.x.x will be displayed against these fields.

 {{% /alert %}}